 Step 3: Paint The Tree

-You can simply have the tree painted to any colour of your choice.
+You can have the tree painted any color of your choice.
 All you have to do is find a white spray tan that can be used safely on plastic.
-Paint the affected area of the tree, give it a light spray coating while giving it time to dry in between.
-Ensure to have a patch test done first so you are sure you like it.
+Paint the affected tree area, and give it a light spray coating while giving it time to dry.
+Ensure to have a patch test done first, so you are sure you like it.

 Step 4: Spray With Vinegar

 This is a common way of fixing color changes in Christmas trees.
 Mix 3 parts white vinegar with water in a spray bottle and spray it on the affected area.
 Allow the vinegar to settle in for a while, and leave it in direct sunlight.

 Then wipe it with a cloth, and your white Christmas tree should be good as new.
 This is a much-preferred way to change the color of your tree back to white without using bleach.